1. Some key results

 - enabled copying and sharing of content by millions of Australians without the individual copyright clearances otherwise required, including:

-- nearly 3.8 million school students in more than 9,400 schools
+- more than 3.8 million school students in more than 9,400 schools

 - nearly 400,000 teaching staff

 - students in more than 1,000 other education institutions, such as registered training providers; and